An ad for the computer game Hitman: Absolution , viewed on the YouTube channel and Facebook pages for the Hitman game series:

 We are concerned that the breach in this case comes after two previous contraventions of the Code

 rules covering due impartiality and elections recorded against TV Legal.
 In particular, we are concerned that the breach in this case follows relatively soon after a similar breach recorded in Broadcast Bulletin 192.

 therefore requiring the Licensee to attend a meeting to explain its compliance procedures in this area.

 The Licensee is also put on notice that, following that meeting, any further similar contraventions of the Code will be

-Britain's Got Talent ITV1&2, 31 March 2012, 20:00 repeated at 13:00 and 19:00 Britain's Got Talent is a talent series, broadcast on ITV1, which aims to find an unknown star from the general public to perform at the annual Royal Variety Performance.
+Britain's Got Talent ITV1&2, 31 March 2012, 20:00 repeated at 13:00 and 19:00 Britain's Got Talent: Live Semi-final ITV1&2, 9 May 2012, 19:30 repeated at 16:00

+aims to find an unknown star from the general public to perform at the annual Royal Variety Performance.

 The episode of Britain's Got Talent broadcast on 31 March 2012 was pre-recorded and showed an early audition stage that took place in

 Blackpool.
 One of the performances in this programme was a burlesque act performed by a woman named Beatrix Von Bourbon.
 This item was shown at around 20:25.
 A total of 75 complainants alerted Ofcom to her act.
 In summary the complainants considered the

 Ofcom noted that the programme included: a brief introductory piece about Beatrix Von Bourbon in which she

 breasts were masked with an on-screen graphic), leaving her wearing a corset, knickers, stockings and shoes.